Skip to main content

 Resource: Management Guide for Consortium

 This form is required before a Federal agency will issue an Intergovernmental Personnel Act (IPA) agreement.
-At NC State, the department may complete and secure the required signatures, including from the Department Head before submitting them directly to the sponsor.
-A PINS is not required for this action.
-Once the Federal agency provides the IPA, then a PINS is required.
-For information on submitting an IPA PINS, please refer to the information HERE.
+At NC State, the department may complete and secure the required signatures from the Department Head before submitting them directly to the sponsor.
+A PINS (or PD) is not required for this action.
+Once the federal agency provides the IPA, a PINS is required.
+For information on submitting an IPA PINS (or PD), please refer to the information HERE.

 Cost Data Sheet Template